 CIT Savings Account Option

 This high-yield savings account charges no account opening or monthly maintenance fees.
 You’ll need a $100 deposit to open the account, but it has no minimum balance requirement.
-You’ll earn 1.35% APY on balances of up to $250,000 and 1.30% APY on balances over $250,000.
+You’ll earn 1.55% APY on ALL balances.

 Because rates can change daily, check out the current rates directly at CIT’s website.
 According to our best CD rates chart, CIT’s current CD rates on some accounts are near the top of the list, though shorter-term accounts have lower rates.